kagsteiner/RPGMaker_AICharacter/README.md

 - Proxy URL: honestly, I don't know why ChatGPT found this important to generate.
 Leave empty.
 - Temperature: 0.20 - the lower the more predictable - Mistral only, the new GPT5 models don't support temperatures
 - Max Tokens: how many tokens max the LLM should generate.
 Also Mistral only.
+- Language: the language that the LLM should communicate with.
+Should be in English like the prompts.
 - Enable reply choice: when the NPC talks to you, do you immediately want a Reply / Continue option?
 - Reply Choice label: The text of the button to reply.
 - NPC Message background: inherit, window, dim, transparant - like the setting for normal dialogs.